22 Cheap Ways to Make Stuff Last Longer

 Your shoes can take a beating during the winter months.
 The salt used to melt ice and snow on driveways, sidewalks, parking lots, etc., can help to keep you safe from falling, but it can also leave a nasty white residue on your footwear that doesn't look great.
 You can clean off the residue quickly with a simple solution that you can make at home.
 Fill a spray bottle with water and add a couple of tablespoons of white vinegar.
 Shake it up a bit and spritz the mixture onto a clean paper towel.
 Gently wipe your shoes, and watch the salt residue disappear.
 Keep the spray bottle near your shoe collection, so you can clean off your shoes as the season goes.

-That said, here are eight things you should never clean with vinegar.
+That said, here are the things you shouldn't clean with vinegar.

 Use Boelube to make your drill bits last longer.
 Whenever you drill multiple holes in metal, stick the bit into the lube before starting each one.
 It also works on metal-cutting reciprocating and band saw blades.
 It reduces friction, which makes the cutting edge last longer.
 The product number is 70200-13, and it is available from multiple online retailers.